pganalyze/collector/packages/README.md

 The process is split into three parts, and three corresponding directories:

-1. **src/**: Build an appropriate deb/rpm package for the required init systems (systemd, upstart, sysvinit)
+1. **src/**: Build an appropriate deb/rpm package for the systemd init system
 2. **test/**: Test the deb/rpm package installation on all supported distributions
 3. **repo/**: Sign the deb/rpm packages using the signing key (https://keybase.io/pganalyze) and synchronize the S3 hosted package repositories for each distribution